 Camera & Lens

 I guess you would buy your first DSLR camera with a kit lens.
 But do not forget the other option either: you can buy the camera body and the desired lens individually.
 This way you invest almost the same amount of money and you don’t have to wait for the opportunity to get the lens you desire.
-My choice was the small but smart Canon EOS 200D camera body and a Canon 50mm f/1.8 prime lens.
-And yes, it’s really that small, so easy to deal with when I’m shooting from hand too.
+My choice was the small but smart Canon EOS 200D camera body with a Canon 24mm prime lens, a Canon 50mm f/1.8 prime lens and a Canon 100mm f/2.8 prime lens, And yes, it’s really that small, so easy to deal with when I’m shooting from hand too.

 I think it’s the best idea to invest in proper batteries for your camera since there is nothing more painful than a few hundreds of pounds extra cost in case of cheap battery damages your beloved camera.